 Bias Rating: LEAST BIASED

 Factual Reporting: HIGH

 MBFC Credibility Rating: HIGH CREDIBILITY

 Founded in 1998 as the only print magazine in the world dedicated to wrongful convictions, and now an online-only publication that describes how and why wrongful convictions occur.
 A complete index of the more than 1,000 articles published in Justice Denied related to wrongful convictions in every state in the United States and dozens of other countries is available on its website.

 The website is published by Hans Sherrer and is funded through donations and online advertising.

 Analysis / Bias

-In review, Justice Denied is not a true news reporting source, but rather a library/database of information related to those wrongfully convicted of crimes.
-There are 1000’s of articles dating back to 1998 highlighting the many times justice was denied.
+In review, Justice Denied is not a true news reporting source but rather a library/database of information related to those wrongfully convicted of crimes.
+There are 1000’s articles dating back to 1998 highlighting the many times’ justice was denied.
 Justice Denied has a section on the website dedicated to publishing news stories about wrongful convictions and/or justice that utilizes minimally loaded words such as this: 20,000 Misdeameanor Marijuana Convictions In Kings County, NY Could Be Vacated In New Program By DA’s Office.
-Information within these news articles are properly sourced to credible media sources and/or court documents.
-In general, Justice Denied sticks to their mission and covers wrongful convictions with minimal bias.
+Information within these news articles is correctly sourced from credible media sources and/or court documents.
+Justice Denied generally sticks to their mission and covers wrongful convictions with minimal bias.